Artentii/Practice-Stockholm-3/README.md

 This is a recreation of the Stockholm website template number 70.

 This practice is part of several recreations that I have carried out in a course I am taking to learn about HTML, CSS, and JavaScript.
-This particular practice has been to work on in depth :black_medium_square: :black_medium_small_square: display grid :black_medium_small_square: :black_medium_square: and learn how to make it responsive :iphone: .
+This particular practice has been to work on in depth :black_medium_square::black_medium_small_square::black_small_square: display grid	:black_small_square::black_medium_small_square::black_medium_square: and learn how to make it responsive:iphone:.

 ## Used Technologies :orange_circle: :large_blue_circle: